spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-dimension.md

 You are required to specify an access token (belonging to this new user) for Dimension to work.
 Refer to the documentation on [how to obtain an access token](obtaining-access-tokens.md).

-**Access tokens are sensitive information.
+⚠️ **Warning**: Access tokens are sensitive information.
 Do not include them in any bug reports, messages, or logs.
-Do not share the access token with anyone.**
+Do not share the access token with anyone.

 Add access token to your configuration file (`inventory/host_vars/matrix.example.com/vars.yml`):